brink182/mfgua/README.md

 If step 3 does not do anything usefull see [Tampermonkey FAQ](https://www.tampermonkey.net/faq.php#Q102) for alternative installation methods.
 The scripts full URL is https://github.com/brink182/mfgua/raw/main/mfgua.user.js

 # Usage
-Open [flowGPT](https://flowgpt.com) normaly.
-The sidebar should show a new "Chat" entry which leads to the [legacy chat page](https://flowgpt.com/chat) with a few bare chat models and all your old chat histories.
+Open [flowGPT](https://flowgpt.com) normaly and login.
+In the user menu (three dots right to your username on new UI or your avatar on classic UI) should appear the option "Toggle UI".
+The option loads the other UI variant.

 # Known issues
-- New chats do not show up on the legacy chat page
+- New chats do not show up on the classic chat page and vice versa
-- Legacy chat page needs quite some time to load
 - The script's method for monitoring changes is not optimized.
 Performance might take a small hit.

 # Unknown issues